 Note: If you’re debating between buying it as a PDF or for Kindle, I’d appreciate it if you bought the PDF directly from me, and help support an independent author (Amazon takes 30% of the purchase price from the Kindle version).

 A: For the PDF version, E-junkie is handling the shopping cart and product delivery, which will come through e-mail.
 They’re a commonly used service and are well rated.
 PayPal is handling the money – again a very secure, safe system.
 You’ll be able to pay using a PayPal account or a credit/debit card, same as with the Donation button on the side of my site.

-For the Kindle version, you’ll be buying the guide direct from the Amazon website, and they’ll handle payment and delivery to your device.
+For the Kindle and paperback versions, you’ll be buying the guide direct from the Amazon website, and they’ll handle payment and delivery.

 Q: How do I know this is really the right thing for me?

 A: Listen to your heart.
 If your dreams have been calling, isn’t it about time you answered?